dash-anurag/Chat-Bot/README.md

 5. Get the top ten globally popular songs at that moment
 6. Set a timer for you and so on

-#### To check the complete list of capabilities and how to access them, type 'help' in the message box.
+#### To check the complete list of capabilities and how to access them, type 'help' in the message box

 ## Dataset